There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Clambroth

 These are quite rare.
-The composition of a clambroth uses both hard and soft glass, and the appearance features eight to eighteen swirled bands or strands around the surface, all spaced equally.
+The composition of a clambroth uses both hard and soft glass, and the marbles identification features eight to eighteen swirled bands or strands around the surface, all spaced equally.

 Submarine Marbles

-Submarines have a transparent base and are made up of different styles with flecks of glass and even panels.
+Submarines have a transparent base and are made of different styles with flecks of glass and even panels.
+These factors make Submarine marbles rare and desirable for collectors.

 End of Day Marbles